COVID-19 & Mass at St. Pascal's: FAQs

 Do I have to wear a face mask?

-We strongly encourage you to wear a facemask for the safety of others who are attending Mass.
+Yes.
+Wearing a facemask for the safety of others who are attending Mass is required.
 According to the CDC, children under age 2, or anyone who has trouble breathing, is unconscious, incapacitated or otherwise unable to remove the mask without assistance should not wear a face mask.
 We have facemasks available in the Gathering Space if you need one.